powa-team/powa/docs/quickstart.rst

   }
   cookie_secret="SUPERSECRET_THAT_YOU_SHOULD_CHANGE"

-Don't forget to let the Web-server connect to the database, edit your `pg_hba.conf` accordingly.
+Don't forget to let the Web-server connect to the PostgreSQL cluster, edit your `pg_hba.conf` accordingly.

 Then, run powa-web: